statsig-io/docs/docs/experiments-plus/create-new.md

 2. Navigate to **Experiments** in the left-hand navigation panel
 3. Click on the **Create** button
 4. Enter the name and description for your experiment as shown in the figure below
-5. By default, your expeirment runs in its own Layer.
+5. By default, your experiment runs in its own Layer.
 If you would like to add this experiment to a Layer, select the **Add Layer** option under **Advanced** in the experiment creation modal or create a new Layer via **Create New Layer**.
 <img src="https://user-images.githubusercontent.com/101903926/203622099-dde952fe-d96b-4e4e-8dcd-bdec8b54c354.png" alt="Screen Shot 2022-11-23 at 10 31 09 AM" width="494"/>
 6. Click "Create"